felix-lang/felix/doc/articles/unique.rst

 Ownership
 =========

-Uniqueness types provide a way to help enforce an contract of exclusive ownership.
+Uniqueness types provide a way to help enforce a contract of exclusive ownership.
 Lets look at an example to see how they work.